charleennewland/blog/maturity_model.md

 </p>
 <h5 align="center"> Excerpt of Customized Operational Excellence Maturity Model</h5>

-This maturity model helps organizations aim:
+This maturity model helps organizations aim for:

 - *Reduced Subjectivity* - clearly defined levels help minimize subjective interpretations during assessments
 - *Measurable Progress* - organizations can track their progress objectively as they move from one level to another